Budget Information | Reports | Property Tax Rates

 The Risk Management program protects the city against financial consequences of unforeseen losses and its employees from financial loss resulting from on-duty injuries or illness.

-The City's proposed 2020 annual budget is available in its entirety for public review.
+The City's 2020 annual budget and 2021 proposed annual budget is available in its entirety for public review.
 The full budget document is over 500 pages and might take an extended period of time to open, even with the fastest internet connections.
 For faster viewing, select the links below to view specific sections of the budget document.
 A summary of the budget for the current year (2020), referred to as a Budget in Brief is available here.
-A summary of the 2020 Budget will be available in January 2020.
+A summary of the 2021 Budget will be available in January 2021.

 The Comprehensive Annual Financial Report (CAFR) is city management's representation of the city's finances for a given year.